Are you concerned that using the internet could compromise your privacy because websites track your online activities?

 What is online website tracking?

 Your cell phone and your computer are both responsible for elements of data collection.
-Most users are totally unaware of just how much information is collected—and sometimes this can happen behind the scenes.
+Most users are unaware of just how much information is collected, and sometimes this can happen behind the scenes.

-• Cookies are very small files of text, stored by your device to remember information about how you used a website.
+- Cookies are tiny files of text, stored by your device to remember information about how you used a website.
 Next time you click on that site, your computer will personalize the experience.
 They help to deliver recommended offers, for example.
 You can choose to opt out.

-• Browser fingerprinting is a technique where websites will combine and collect different aspects of the settings on your browser and device.
-This helps to identify who you are and how you user certain websites.
+- Browser fingerprinting is a technique where websites combine and collect different aspects of the settings on your browser and device.
+This helps to identify who you are and how you use certain websites.

-• IP tracking is where websites will identify and collect the IP address of your device.
-It’s an automated process and usually legal too, but there are a few ways you can stop it happening.
+- IP tracking is the process by which websites identify and collect the IP address of your device.
+It’s an automated process that is usually legal, but there are a few ways you can stop it from happening.

 Why does online privacy matter?